-- B. Claims Review Report.
+B. Claims Review Report.
 The IRO shall prepare a Claims Review Report as described in this Appendix for each Claims Review performed.
-The following information shall be included in the Claims Review Report. - 1.
-Claims Review Methodology. - a.
+The following information shall be included in the Claims Review Report.

+- 1. Claims Review Methodology. - a.
 Claims Review Population.
 A description of the Population subject to the Claims Review. - b.
 Claims Review Objective.
 A clear statement of the objective intended to be achieved by the Claims Review. - c.
 Source of Data.
-A description of (1) the process used to identify Paid Claims in the Population and (2) the specific documentation relied upon by the IRO when performing the Claims Review (e.g., medical records, physician orders, certificates of medical necessity, requisition forms, local medical review policies (including title and policy number), CMS program memoranda (including title and issuance number), Medicare carrier or intermediary manual or bulletins (including issue and date), other policies, regulations, or directives). - d.
+A description of (1) the process used to identify Paid Claims in the Population and (2) the specific documentation relied upon by the IRO when performing the Claims Review (e.g., medical records, physician orders, certificates of medical necessity, requisition forms, local medical review policies (including title and policy number), CMS program memoranda (including title and issuance number), Medicare or state Medicaid carrier or intermediary manual or bulletins (including issue and date), other policies, regulations, or directives).

+- d.
 Review Protocol.
 A narrative description of how the Claims Review was conducted and what was evaluated. - e.
 Supplemental Materials.
-A description of any Supplemental Materials as required by A.3.a., above. - 2.
+A description of any Supplemental Materials as required by Section A.3.a., above. - 2.
 Statistical Sampling Documentation. - a.
 A copy of the printout of the random numbers generated by the "Random Numbers" function of the statistical sampling software used by the IRO. - b.
 A description or identification of the statistical sampling software package used by the IRO. - 3.
 Claims Review Findings. - a.
 Narrative Results. - i.
-A description of Apria's billing and coding system(s), including the identification, by position description, of the personnel involved in coding and billing.

-- ii.
-A description of controls in place at Apria to ensure that all items and services billed to Medicare or a state Medicaid program are medically necessary and appropriately documented. - iii.
-A narrative explanation of the IRO's findings and supporting rationale (including reasons for errors, patterns noted, etc.) regarding the Claims Review, including the results of the Claims Review Sample.
+A description of UHealth's billing and coding system(s), including the identification, by position description, of the personnel involved in coding and billing. - A description of controls in place at UHealth to ensure that all items and services billed to Medicare or state Medicaid program are medically necessary, appropriately documented, and correctly coded, submitted and reimbursed (including but not limited to a description of controls related to Place of Service coding). - A narrative explanation of the IRO's findings and supporting rationale (including reasons for errors, patterns noted, etc.) regarding the Claims Review, including the results of the Claims Review Sample.